-- 1) Call Code Brown. - 2) Keep team members, residents, volunteers, and visitors clear of the area. - 3) Contact the Director of Environmental Services or designate to investigate and together determine the appropriate actions. - 4) If no leak or spill, complete Incident Report. - 5) If leak/spill found: - Instruct maintenance team to shut off liquid chemical/gas at main valve of container; - Determine the nature, extent, and cause of the spill/leak; - Instruct maintenance team to use the Spill Kit stored in the Boiler room (additional location) in order to contain the leak. - 6) If required, advise the ED that a Code Brown should be called.
-This may involve evacuation of the affected area. - 7) If required, call 911 to get Emergency Services assistance. - 8) Take direction from emergency services personnel. - When the situation is under control, advise reception/concierge to announce "Code Brown All Clear".
+- 1) Call Code Brown. - 2) Keep team members, residents, volunteers, and visitors clear of the area. - 3) Contact the Director of Environmental Services or designate to investigate and together determine the appropriate actions. - 4) If no leak or spill, complete Incident Report. - 5) If leak/spill found: - Instruct maintenance team to shut off liquid chemical/gas at main valve of container; - Determine the nature, extent, and cause of the spill/leak; - Instruct maintenance team to use the Spill Kit stored in the Receiving area (suggested location) or in the Basement Laundry Room and Ground Floor Kitchen. - 6) If required, advise the ED that a Code Brown should be called.
+This may involve evacuation of the affected area. - 7) If required, call 911 to get Emergency Services assistance. - 8) Take direction from emergency services personnel. - 9) When the situation is under control, advise reception/concierge to announce "Code Brown All Clear".